raf0nx/raf0nx/README.md

 👀 &nbsp; I’m interested in software development, automotive, new technologies and strength sports.

-🌱 &nbsp; I’m currently learning to write better and cleaner code, algorithms, data structures and some new javascript and node.js frameworks.
+🌱 &nbsp; I’m currently learning algorithms and data structures with the help of AlgoExpert.

 💡 &nbsp; My solutions to algorithms on codewars: [solutions](https://www.codewars.com/users/raf0nx/completed).